 Special Dicamba Training

-Label revisions for 2018 require specialized training for users as outlined in this section.
+Label revisions for 2019 require specialized training for users as outlined in this section.

-There are several significant changes in these product labels for use in crop year 2018, including:
+There are several significant changes in these product labels for use in crop year 2019, including:

 Training Locations & Dates

 Please go to the website and pre-register for these events so that the organizers of the training can ensure adequate seating and training materials.

-Certificates; Lost or Never received
+Certificates - Lost or Never received

 If you have already taken the Dicamba training class and you did not receive your certificate by email or if you accidentally deleted the email.
 First, check your spam or junk email folder.
 If you still cannot find the certificate, please contact the company which hosted the training.
 Monsanto: 844-779-8363 or BASF: 888-789-1361.